- Best Tote Plus SP

 Native apps are available for both iOS and Android.
 I have tested both of them, and as far as I can tell, some pages load very slowly.
 On the other hand, the apps have a very similar structure as the desktop site, meaning that switching to mobile should be seamless.

 Live Betting – Decent Offer

 Elitebet offers a decent live betting section.
 Everything works perfectly from the user-experience standpoint, but the selection of sports and markets could be better.
-You can bet in-play on all of the popular sports and leagues, which should be enough for most people.
+You can bet in-play on popular sports and leagues, which should be enough for most people.

 The number of in-play bets is just far from being the best on the market, so hardcore live betting fans should definitely look elsewhere.
 All others will be fine.

 Keep in mind that due to the Interactive Gambling Act, bookmakers aren’t allowed to accept in-play bets over the internet.
 That’s why you’ll have to give Elitebet a call to proceed with your live wager.
 Just find the live market you want to bet, pick up the phone and state your bet.
 Simple and easy!